shiomachisoft/pico_usb_ble_hid_bridge/README.md

 | **GND** | 38 | **GND** |
 | **VBUS** | 40 | **VBUS** |

+Connect 27Ω resistors between GP0/GP1 of the Pico W and D+/D- of the USB connector, respectively.

 ## 3. Features and Limitations

 ### 3.1.
 Features